-Sufficient and affordable housing in urban and rural areas for all Libyans is critical for building strong and prosperous communities.
-Urban development planning must identify and more effectively plan for Libya's housing needs and provide for a range of options that meet the needs of different socioeconomic groups and regional differences in housing preferences.
-Regulation of squatter settlements is a major component lacking in housing policy.
-Informal settlements pose serious public health and environmental challenges as well as inhibit development and fuel conflict.
-A significant challenge will be to provide all citizens with access to affordable, adequate housing which offers sufficient privacy, space, security, and infrastructural services.
-Achieving this will likely require heavy investments.
-In addition to aligning housing supply with demand, housing policy reforms must also rationalize the housing market by establishing procedures for transactions, creating a legal and regulatory framework for construction and registration, and improving land use planning.
+TRANSFORMATION PROJECTS FOR BUILDING STRONG AND PROSPEROUS COMMUNITIES

+load shedding

+Sufficient and affordable housing in urban

+and rural areas for all Libyans is critical for

+building strong and prosperous communities.

+Urban development planning must identify

+and more effectively plan for Libya's housing

+economic groups and regional differences in

+housing preferences.
+Regulation of squatter

+in housing policy.
+Informal settlements pose

+challenges as well as inhibit development and

+fuel conflict.
+A significant challenge will be to

+provide all citizens with access to affordable,

+adequate housing which offers sufficient

+privacy, space, security, and infrastructural

+services.
+Achieving this will likely require

+heavy investments.
+In addition to aligning

+reforms must also rationalize the housing

+transactions, creating a legal and regulatory

+framework for construction and registration,

+market by establishing procedures for

+and improving land use planning.